How to Write a Great Startup Executive Summary

 Having a sense of urgency from a market that needs your solution can be a strong motivator for investors so they can get in on the action while the time is right.

-If now is an especially important time-frame, then briefly but accurately explain why.
+If now is an especially important time-frame, then briefly but accurately explain why the market is ripe and ready for your solution.

 2) The Problem